blentz100/Interview-Questions/README.md

 + Tell me about a time when you faced a challenge and you had to ask other people for help?

-+ Tell me about a time when you convinced a boss to change his opinion on something?
++ Tell me about a time when you convinced a boss to change their opinion on something?

 + Tell me about a time you failed at something and what you do about it?